 The General Studies paper of Civil services preliminary exam comprises of Polity, Geography, Economy, History, General Science and Current Affairs.
 Both Indian History and culture are correlated and vast subjects.
-The Indian History and culture is considered as the significant part of both the Civil Services Preliminary Exam and the Main Examination 2017.
+The Indian History and culture are considered as the significant part of both the Civil Services Preliminary Exam and the Main Examination 2021.
 A substantial segment of the total questions asked in General Studies Paper I for IAS exam come from Indian History that blended with culture.
-A judicious assortment of hard work and right strategy will ease the history preparation.
+A judicious assortment of hard work and the right strategy will ease the history preparation.
 Here we are sharing the best strategy for how to study history for UPSC.

 The history is divided into three parts.
 They are:

 - Ancient India